-Messages looks different yet familiar in macOS Big Sur
+Here's how to send Memoji stickers, GIFs, and more in Messages for Mac

 - Type your message.

-- Click the Return key to send your message.
+Hit the Return key to send your message.

 Adding effects

-Finally, you can now add effects to your messages, including invisible ink, balloons, confetti, and much more.
+Finally, you can also add effects to your messages, including invisible ink, balloons, confetti, and much more just like on iOS.

 - Click on the Messages app on your Mac.